RicoSuter/VistoJS/README.md

     - "Language bindings" can also be programmatically used in code
 - Visto.js file size is 30kb minimized (54kb debug)

-## Dependencies and used technologies
+## Dependencies and used libraries

 The framework depends on the following 3rd party ilbraries: